Lost and Found (1979 film)

-Lost and Found is a 1979 comedy film co-written and directed by Melvin Frank and starring George Segal and Glenda Jackson.
+Lost and Found is a 1979 British romantic comedy film co-written and directed by Melvin Frank and starring George Segal and Glenda Jackson.

-Featuring much of the same cast and crew as Frank's 1973 film A Touch of Class, this film is about a couple's constant meeting and clashing.
+Featuring much of the same cast and crew as Frank's 1973 film A Touch of Class, this film follows a couple's constant meeting and clashing.

 It marked Martin Short's film debut.

 Plot

 While visiting Switzerland, an American college professor, Adam, keeps running into a divorced British secretary, Patricia, wherever they go.
 First their cars collide.
 Then they smash into one another on a ski slope, each breaking a leg.

 In between numerous quarrels, the two develop lust and love.
 They hastily marry, but the disagreements continue.
 Patricia decides to leave, so Adam decides to fake a suicide.
 They lose and find each other, again and again.